 Hydroponic farms can be extremely efficient, but also easily disrupted.
 The key to a successful hydro operation is in maintaining the correct conditions of both water and air, while keeping a close eye on changes and fluctuations.

-If you’re new to hydroponic farming, check out our introduction and pros and cons articles.
+If you’re new to hydroponic farming, check out our previous articles: Part 1 – Introduction to Hydroponics and Part 2 – Pros & Cons of Hydroponics.
 In this installment of our series on hydroponics, we will discuss climate and water control- providing your plants with the right environment in order to thrive.

 Overview of the Hydroponic Environment

-The underlying principle of climate control, in any type of environmentally controlled agriculture, is about providing the crops with the optimal conditions to maximize quality and growth.
-The high-tech world of hydroponics follows the same path, and is in fact, an extension of this principle.
+The underlying principle of climate control is providing crops with the optimal conditions to maximize quality and growth.
+This is true for any type of environmentally controlled agriculture.
+The high-tech world of hydroponic agriculture follows the same path, and is in fact, an extension of this principle.
 In a soil-less setting, the plants gain easier access to the resources they need, at the price of increased susceptibility to any problem which may occur.
 This is, in a way, high stakes climate control.
 Greater crop potential, at a great risk.

-What differs hydroponic growing from a traditional soil-based greenhouse is that, in addition to air climate control, there is an added emphasis on root conditions and the composition of the water which nourishes them, which fluctuates much easier than soil, and provides much less of a buffer between the roots and the environment.
+What differs hydroponic growing from a traditional soil-based greenhouse is nutrient water management.
+In addition to air climate control, there is an added emphasis on root conditions and the composition of the water which nourishes them.
+Water conditions fluctuate much easier than soil, and provide much less of a buffer between the roots and the environment.

 The goal is to optimize the process of nutrient uptake, in other words, giving the plant what it desires in order to grow.
 In hydroponics, the optimal environment needs to be created completely artificially.
 The factors affecting this process are as such: the presence of nutrients and dissolved oxygen in the water, the acidity and temperature of the water, and the temperature and humidity of the air, which is in most cases, similar to non-hydroponic agricultural practices.